Antiquities Act: Reduction of powers

-The Trump administration, conducted a review of 27 major designations to consider changes and Trump subsequently significantly reduced the size of Grand Staircase–Escalante National Monument and Bears Ears National Monument in Utah in 2017.
-The legality of these actions was challenged in federal court, and President Biden restored the original areas in 2021.
-Although some presidents have chosen to ignore the tradition of preservation of notable environmental or historic areas, no president to date has entirely undone a predecessor's monument.

-Several Supreme Court cases have upheld the president's ability to proclaim large areas under the Act.
-The first was a unanimous decision in 1920 that upheld the creation of Grand Canyon National Monument.
+The Trump administration conducted a review of 27 major designations to consider changes and Trump subsequently significantly reduced the size of Grand Staircase–Escalante National Monument and Bears Ears National Monument in Utah in 2017.
+Trump also lifted restrictions on commercial fishing at Northeast Canyons and Seamounts Marine National Monument.
+The legality of these actions was challenged in federal court, and President Biden restored the original areas and protections in 2021; that restoration was legally challenged.
+Although some presidents have chosen to ignore the tradition of preservation of notable environmental or historic areas, no president has entirely undone a predecessor's monument.
+The United States Supreme Court has repeatedly upheld presidential proclamations under the Antiquities Act, ruling each time that the Act gives the president wide discretion as to the nature of the object to be protected and the size of the area reserved.
+The first such case was a unanimous decision in 1920 that upheld the creation of Grand Canyon National Monument.